lalimabhola/TAG/MAINTAIN.md

 ## Where to discuss future plans and communicate with other developers:
-* Future plans can be communicated in the dicussion board within a Github project.
+* Future plans can be communicated in the discussion board within a Github project.
   * [This link has instructions on how to navigate to the discussion board](https://docs.github.com/en/organizations/collaborating-with-your-team/creating-a-team-discussion)
   * Developers should maintain professional language and behavior when using these discussion board
   * Developers should also be considerate and open-minded about other ideas